In this section

 path

-Path to a resource, for example, "index.html".
-If the pass is missing, the value is nil.
+Path to a resource, for example, index.html.
+If absent, the value is nil.

 String